open-neuromorphic/open-neuromorphic.github.io/content/contributors/jens-e-pedersen/index.md

     title: "github"
 draft: false
 ---
-Jens Egholm Pedersen is a doctoral student at the [Royal Institute of Technology (KTH)](https://www.kth.se/profile/jeped/) working to model and construct [neuromorphic](https://en.wikipedia.org/wiki/Neuromorphic_engineering) control systems.
+Jens Egholm Pedersen is a doctoral student at the [Royal Institute of Technology (KTH)](https://www.kth.se/profile/jeped/) working to model and construct [neuromorphic](https://en.wikipedia.org/wiki/Neuromorphic_engineering) systems.

 When faced with the complexity and ambiguity in the real world, contemporary algorithms fail spectacularly.
 There is a strong need for self-correcting, closed-loop systems to help solve our everyday physical problems.